-All of the blister packs of tablets and syrup (treatment and placebo) were prepared by the Department of Pharmacy at the University of Gadja Madah.
+All of the blister packs of tablets and syrup (treatment and placebo) were prepared by the Department of Pharmacy at the University of Gadjah Mada.
 The content of the iron tablets, Albendazole and the placebo has been measured by an independent laboratory (West Coast Analytical Services, California) and confirmed to be correct.
 All tablets and syrup are labelled either "A" or "B".
 None of the field staff knows whether A is treatment or control.
-The assignment is known only to the pharmacist who prepared the tablets and syrup and two people working on the study (a co-PI based in the United States, Wayan Suriastini, and the LA-based programmer).
-In the research reported below, we will refer to groupX as treatment/control; the assignment of groupX was done by the LA-based programmer after a coin toss and there is no link from it to the field designation of "A" and "B".
-The study will remain double-blind until all fieldwork is completed.
+The assignment is known only to the pharmacist who prepared the tablets and syrup and two people working on the study (a co-PI who was based in the United States during the study, Wayan Suriastini, and the LA-based programmer).
+In the research reported below, we will refer to groupX as treatment/control; the assignment of groupX was done by the LA-based programmer after a coin